Teaching Artist Fellowship

 Against Methodology Seminar by Sabih Ahmed

-Sabih Ahmed is the Associate Director and Curator at the Ishara Art Foundation in Dubai.
+Sabih Ahmed is the Director and Curator at the Ishara Art Foundation in Dubai.
 His curatorial work and research move between exhibitions, infra-/para-/axial-institutional appearances, archives, pedagogy and theorization.

 He serves on the Advisory Board of the Sher-Gil Sundaram Arts Foundation in Delhi and his writings have been featured in a number publications and journals.
 He is a co-author of the upcoming book ‘Mass Traffic’ with Lantian Xie published by Kunsthalle Bern and Mousse Publishing, 2023.